nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Our `SideBar` has a `ClientViewPanel`, which like the `ClientCard`, has a dependency on the `Model` class to fully display the information of the `Client` of interest to the user.

-The `SideBar` also has a `MeetingListPanel`, which holds a list of `NextMeetingCard`. `NextMeetingCard` has a dependency on the `Model` class to fully display all scheduled meetings of the user.
+In addition, the `SideBar` also has a `MeetingListPanel`, which holds a list of `NextMeetingCard`. `NextMeetingCard` has a dependency on the `Model` class to fully display all scheduled meetings of the user.

 --------------------------------------------------------------------------------------------------------------------
 ### 3.3 Logic component